After 42 years, Surrey shop owner says end of lease is leaving him in the lurch | CBC News

 Unfortunately for the 68-year-old Surrey computer shop owner, a lot has changed when it comes to commercial real estate as well.

-Lo, who immigrated to Canada from Taiwan in 1980, has owned Golden Top Computers in Whalley since 1990, a computer shop and post office.
+Lo, who immigrated to Canada from Taiwan in 1980, has owned a business at the Whalley location since then.
+Golden Top Computers was started in 1990, a computer shop and post office.
 For 10 years before that, he had a grocery store in the same location.

 He's been fixing and selling computers in the mostly residential area nestled between the Fraser River and the Central City area since the days of older IBM and Apple desktops.